zdmy/minimal-mistakes/_pages/community-irc.md

 ---
-title: "IRC Channel"
+title: "Our IRC Channel"
 layout: single
 excerpt: "Help you understand our community works."
 sitemap: false
-permalink: /community.html
+permalink: /community/
 ---

 ZDMY technologies tread our community with respect and friendly.